In This Article

 What status codes should I retry?

 You usually retry on HTTP codes like 429, 500, 502, 503, 504.
 However, you should avoid retrying on 403 unless you're sure it's due to a temporary authorization issue.
-The codes tell your retry logic when to do attempts.
-You can also build your own retry logic.
+The codes tell your retry logic when to make attempts, but sometimes you must build your own retry logic.

 What is backoff_factor?